 5) Turn on the ignition.
 If your rotor rotates CW: rotate the unit CCW until the green LED, (located under the rotor disc) just lights up. (also press the rotor in a CCW direction, to remove any free play in the drive) If your rotor rotates CCW: rotate the unit CW until the green LED just lights up. (also press the rotor in a CW direction, to remove any free play in the drive) (The LED is located under the aluminum disc below the rotor) For all models: if you expect a bad ground connection: use the M5-threaded hole in the bottom-face of the housing, for a direct wire to ground.
 Turn off the ignition.

 6) Now, connect the black wire to the coil according to the schematic.
-Connect the spark plug leads in the proper sequence to the cap, starting with the wire for the number one cylinder at the position pointed to by the rotor of the ‘123’.
+Connect the spark plug leads in the proper firing order on the cap, starting with the new #1 wire position indicated by the rotor.
 Also connect the high voltage wire from the coil to the center position of the cap.
 Attach the cap to the distributor.

 7) Route all wires well away from the high voltage leads and away from moving parts, using tie-wraps or other suitable means.
 Connect the vacuum-tube (if there is one) from the carburetor to the nipple on the ‘123’.
 Older engines may have a screw-connection for the vacuum-advance diaphragm.
 In this case you can use a short length of rubber hose to connect to the 123, or remove the hard line to the carburetor and replace it completely with thick- walled rubber vacuum-hose.
 If you selected the proper advance-curve located under the hex cap on the side of the distributor, you can now start your engine!

 8) Always!
 Always! synchronize your timing with a timing light.